Buddhist Psychology Training (BPT6) - Fall 2025

 ***Please note:

-• For full Provider information, and additional CEC information, including attendance requirements, cancellation, and grievance policies, please visit our Continuing Education Credit information page.
+- For full Provider information, and additional CE information, including attendance requirements, cancellation, and grievance policies, please visit our Continuing Education Credit information page.

-• For those with a different license than listed above, or with a license from a different board or association than listed on our CEC info page, please contact your licensing board or association directly to request pre-approval/acceptance of CE credits offered at Spirit Rock.
+- For those with a different license than listed above, or with a license from a different board or association than listed on our CE info page, please contact your licensing board or association directly to request pre-approval/acceptance of CE credits offered at Spirit Rock.
 Spirit Rock does not confirm the applicability of credit for those with licenses different than those listed.

-• Spirit Rock is a provider approved by the California Board of Registered Nursing, Provider Number CEP16905 for 18 contact hours.
+- Mindful CECs is a provider approved by the California Board of Registered Nursing, Provider Number CEP17985 for 21 contact hours.

 About the Teacher